Generic selectors

 3. You have not shown good cause and are excluded from your course.

-Yes, you have a right to appeal against being placed on the academic progression register, any conditions placed on your re-enrolment, or against exclusion for not showing good cause.
+You have the right to appeal against being placed on the academic progression register, against any conditions placed on your re-enrolment, or against exclusion for not showing good cause.
+Read our article on academic appeals.

 In many cases your next semester will be trouble free and you will pass all your units.
 If you pass 2 consecutive semesters, you will be removed from the academic progression register.